Jheronimus Bosch Art Center: Initiative

-The Replicas Exhibition
+The Replicas exhibition

 The main part of the exhibition consists of around 60 photographic replicas of the paintings and drawings of Jheronimus Bosch.
 This represents his complete works.
 The size of the reproductions of course reflects the true size of the paintings, and the frames have also been faithfully reproduced.
-The effect is that one can experience the work of Jeroen Bosch in relative quite in the atmosphere (i.e. a church) that was the intended place for many of these works.
+The effect is that one can experience the work of Bosch in relative quite in the atmosphere (i.e. a church) that was the intended place for many of these works.

-Other parts of the permanent Exhibition
+Other parts of the permanent exhibition

 A selection of contemporary works of art, inspired by, or associated with Bosch, is also part of the permanent exhibition.
 Some of the fantastic creatures and objects found in Bosch's paintings have been turned into sculptures and these may be found positioned around the exhibition space and hanging from the ceilings.
 A number of specially commissioned wall tapestries, containing details from Bosch's paintings, adorn the upper walls of the main hall.
 These were created by Polish brothers Andrzej and Jerzy Mierzejewski.

 Standing in one corner of the main hall is the working reconstruction of a medieval astronomical clock, including moving figures representing the procession of the Biblical Magi and the Last Judgement.
 A smaller exhibition, downstairs, in the former boiler room of the church, is a historical mock-up of how Jheronimus Bosch's studio may have looked.

 In the square in front of the church is a sculpture by Ruudt Peters.
 The inspiration for this came from a fountain, which can be seen in one of Bosch's most famous paintings, The Garden of Earthly Delights.